The Get Key path

 2. Accept the terms of service if prompted.

-3. Click Get API key in the left sidebar (or at aistudio.google.com/api-keys).
+3. Click Get API key in the left sidebar (or go directly to aistudio.google.com/api-keys).

 4. Click Create API key.
 If AI Studio asks you to pick a Google Cloud project, let it create a new one for you — you don't need to configure it.